• Recipes

 Bring to the boil, lower the heat to medium, and cook for 30 minutes,

-100 grams pearl barley, 1 whole bay leaf, 1 teaspoon marmite, 3 litres vegetable stock
+100 grams pearl barley, 1 bay leaf, 1 teaspoon marmite, 3 litres vegetable stock

 • Next add the chopped kale and sliced leeks.